 So please, leave me a comment?
 Or better yet– find a random syndicated connected courses post

 and give someone else some comment love.

-The post "Grasping for the Holy Comment Grail" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/09/holy-comment-grail/) on September 21, 2014.
+The post "Grasping for the Holy Comment Grail" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/09/holy-comment-grail/) on September 21, 2014.